alexferreiradev/alexferreiradev.github.io/blog/articles/2-test-containers.md

 # Stop suffering with tests, use TestContainers

 The devOps help us a lot, but just a big infrastructure don't resolve the problem with pipelines.
 The pipeline creation is simple, but the server to run the environments have high cost.
 According with [cost] the cost to create a server is 2k until 15k.
 Its is a higher cost depends on the company.
-More over, the cost might be duplicated when need an envirorment to production and another to staging.
+More over, the cost might be duplicated when need an envirorment to production and another for staging.
 The cost to test can increase a lot with a two envirorments.
 In addition, a developer team can lead with the problem of different versions of platforms.
 One developer can install a data base with the version x and another developer install the version y.
 The first developer can create a test that work in the version x, but don't work in version y.

 So, to waste less money and continue increasing the delivery quality, in this article we will show how can use two tools, docker and testContainers to decrease the cost to test systems with Java.
 The docker can be used to provisioning the infrastructure to yours dependencies and the testContainers is a library that permit you to create differents scenarios to your tests.
 In this article we will show how to use these tools to create your test environment and have a lowest cost.